borti4938/n64rgb_pcb/README.md

 - Solder wires for reset and controller 1
   - reset from PIF-NUS pin 27
   - Controller from PIF-NUS pin 16
-  (Make sure that PIF-NUS pin 16 is connected to the middle pin of controller port 1, otherwise search for a suiteable connection point)
+  (Make sure that PIF-NUS pin 16 is connected to the middle pin of controller port 1, otherwise search for a suitable connection point)
-- Solder two addional wires for 3.3V (can be picked off C141) and one for GND (large GND plane)
+- Solder two additional wires for 3.3V (can be picked off C141) and one for GND (large GND plane)
 - Route all wires to the MultiOut port

 ![](./doc/img/rcp_wires.jpg)